How to Start a Motorcycle Dealership

 A motorcycle dealership will need to set aside a budget to cover marketing costs on a continuous basis.
 Common marketing techniques for a motorcycle dealership include social media marketing and online advertising.
 Developing a website can be a significant expense, but it can also give your motorcycle dealership greater visibility online.

-You will need employees to help you run your motorcycle dealership.
+You will need sales staff, mechanics, and customer service employees to help run your motorcycle dealership.
 Make sure that you select people with appropriate experience and training.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.